 Work Location: In person

-Upper Elementary Assistant Teacher
+Lower Elementary Assistant Guide

 • Montessori is an approach that values the human spirit and the development of the whole child-physical, social, emotional, and cognitive.
 When situations or conflicts arise with students, adults act as mediators and provide opportunities for conversations, reflection, and learning.
 Assistants follow the Positive Discipline model and refer to the Multi-Tiered System of Support (MTSS) when needing to implement supplemental or intensive support.